cammaron/Arcanism/README.md

 This mod requires [BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html) which is a simple and light weight platform to support mods for Unity games, so install that in Erenshor's directory first if you haven't already!
 For a Steam installation, the path should look like "\Steam\steamapps\common\Erenshor\BepInEx"

-Grab the latest [release of Arcanism]() and place it in the BepInEx/plugins folder (if it doesn't exist yet, feel free to create it).
-You should place the entire folder in there, as the mod comes with image assets in its own subfolder.

-So, your final install path (for a Steam release) should look like "\Steam\steamapps\common\Erenshor\BepInEx\plugins\Arcanism\"!
+Grab the latest [release of Arcanism](https://github.com/cammaron/Arcanism/releases) and unzip its contents *including the Arcanism subfolder* into the BepInEx/plugins folder (if it doesn't exist yet, feel free to create it).
+Your final install path (for a Steam release) should look like "\Steam\steamapps\common\Erenshor\BepInEx\plugins\Arcanism\"

 ## Overview